daniel-wai/CoffeeBrewHelperWeb/README.md

 ## Usage
 The typical workflow is as follows:
 1. Select a **Brew Method** from the dropdown menu on the top left.
 The **Recipe** dropdown menu will populate with all recipes which use this brew method.
 1. Select a recipe from the **Recipe** dropdown menu.
-Press Select.
+Press Load.
 Recipe information will be loaded onto the page.
 1. Use the **Equipment** list to gather all required tools before you begin.
 1. You are ready to begin **Preparation** and **Brew** steps.
 	> Note: